 2. After you have realized the blade dullness, it becomes more convenient to select the type of sharpening stone.
 Different types of stone sizes, qualities, and grit sizes are available!

-Professional machete users well know that a dull knife is more dangerous than a sharp one.
+Professional machete or knife users well know that a dull knife is more dangerous than a sharp one.
 To empower the blade with strong performance, it’s better to sharpen it with the correct blade type in a fully professional way.

 Table of Contents